PennockTech/smtpdane/README.md

 The port can be included with the host in the usual `:1234` suffix notation;
 if the host is an IPv6 address, either do not include a port or use the otherwise-optional square-brackets, thus `[2001:db8::25]:1234`.

+A SOCKS5 proxy can be used for establishing TCP connections (but not, at this time, for the DNS resolution).
+Use the `-proxy-tcp` option to provide a `socks5://` URL for establishing the connections.

 By default, the `EHLO` command will supply a hostname of `smtpdane.invalid`;
 use the `-helo` flag to override that value.